canada-ca/digital-playbook-guide-numerique/en/gc-digital-playbook-comparison-table.md

 altLang: en
 altLangPage: gc-digital-playbook-comparison-table
 ---
-The following table contains a comparison of the Digital Standards and guidelines in the Digital Playbook to similar resources within the Government of Canada and from other jurisdictions:

 Le tableau suivant contient une comparaison des normes et lignes directrices numériques du guide numérique à des ressources similaires au sein du gouvernement du Canada et d'autres administrations&#160;:

 <table>